What Credit Score Do You Need a Rent an Apartment?

 Like all things credit, nothing is written in stone here, but obviously the higher the credit score the better (what is a good credit score?).

-Apartment shoppers should realize that not all landlords pull credit, and even if they do, they don’t necessarily have a certain threshold or particular three digit number that they abide by.
+And even if they do, they don’t necessarily have a certain threshold or particular three-digit number that they abide by.

-This differs from banks that issue mortgages, which typically have credit scoring tiers in place that are pretty much black and white.
+This differs from banks that issue mortgages, which typically have rigid credit scoring tiers in place that are pretty much black and white.

 You either meet the credit scoring requirement or you don’t, with few exceptions.